NunoyHaxxana/Router-Connext-Quests-3/README.md

 You need to choose the Type “Discord”, and setup the “Send to” which must contain the URL from Your discord Webhook. and Add
 ![image](https://user-images.githubusercontent.com/83507970/171500896-bcfd0634-2e90-4262-8829-836a4b60d063.png)
 ![image](https://user-images.githubusercontent.com/83507970/171500947-75ee3765-319b-4e92-b510-13807053099e.png)
 Click Update

+---

-7. Setting up Tigger Alert
+# Step 7 : Setting up Tigger Alert
 Now head back to the Zabbix server dashboard.
 Click on ‘Configuration’ then ‘Action’.
 Click on the menu ‘Trigger actions’. and Click on the menu
 ![image](https://user-images.githubusercontent.com/83507970/171500973-602e1222-9820-45be-832e-63e1f0da74d6.png)